Fernhill, Mulgoa: Heritage listing

-The Fernhill estate comprises an extensive area of modified and natural landscape which provides the setting for a house completed c.1845 for Edward Cox.

-The estate is primarily significant for its landscape which is a rare Australian example of the English landscape school's practice of modifying the natural landscape to create a romanticised natural appearance embellished by a richness of cultural features: for the house which is a fine example of Greek Revival architecture, exceptionally well crafted; and the setting of the estate within the Mulgoa Valley with its modified landscape distinguished by historic colonial era homesteads and the Anglican Church (St. Thomas', Mulgoa).

-The estate also demonstrates a unique phase in Australia's history with the rise of the landed pastoral estates, in this instance developed by Edward Cox and his son Edward King Cox (Paul Davies, 2005).
+The Fernhill estate comprises an extensive area of modified and natural landscape which provides the setting for a house completed c.1845 for Edward Cox.The Fernhill estate features a unique landscape design and well-crafted Greek Revival architecture.
+Situated in the Mulgoa Valley, it holds significant historical value in New South Wales.a unique phase in Australia's history with the rise of the landed pastoral estates, in this instance developed by Edward Cox and his son Edward King Cox (Paul Davies, 2005).

 The importance of Fernhill as a group of related sites (along with St. Thomas' Church, Mulgoa, and the Cottage, Mulgoa) is twofold: the landscape is exceptionally significant in its own right irrespective of the buildings, and is as important as the architectural, historic and visual relationships of the buildings themselves.

-This group of three sites retain their original visual relationship to each other and demonstrating the ambitions and changes in wealth and status of an important early colonial family (the Coxes) from 1810-1880s.
-The landscape between the Cottage, the Church and Fernhill has remained virtually unaltered since the 1850s.
+These three sites retain their original visual relationship to each other, demonstrating the ambitions and changes in wealth and status of an early colonial family (the Coxes) from 1810-1880s.
+The landscape between the Cottage, the Church and Fernhill has remained unaltered since the 1850s.
 This landscape is a unique piece of evidence of a very rare attitude in the mid-nineteenth century towards the natural environment.

 Fernhill's landscape extends generally from Mulgoa Creek in the east to beyond the ridge of bush behind Fernhill house in the west, from Littlefields Creek in the south to Mayfields Road in the north.

 Fernhill setting is an extensive area of modified landscape providing a picturesque approach to the historic Homestead.
 The landscape is significant for the high degree of creative design achievement, attributed to the original owner, Edward Cox.

 It is historically significant for the following reasons: